01 of 10

 The Man in the Iron Mask 1998

-It’s filmed at the Chateau de Pierrefonds, Oise; Vaux-le-Vicomte; Seint-et-Marne; Fontainebleau, Seine-et-Marne; Chateau du Taureau, Morliix, Brittany; La Ferte-Alais, Essone; Le Mans, Sarthe and Lyon, Rhone-Alpes.Continue to 9 of 10 below.
+It’s filmed at the Chateau de Pierrefonds, Oise; Vaux-le-Vicomte; Seine-et-Marne; Fontainebleau, Seine-et-Marne; Chateau du Taureau, Morlaix, Brittany; La Ferte-Alais, Essonne; Le Mans, Sarthe and Lyon, Rhone-Alpes.Continue to 9 of 10 below.

 09 of 10

-2000 Chocolat is based on novel of the same name by Joanne Harris and it’s enchanting, not as good as the book but still a lovely watch.
+The 2000 film Chocolat is based on a novel of the same name by Joanne Harris and it’s enchanting.
+Not as good as the book, but still a lovely watch.
 Once upon a time, there was a quiet little village in the French countryside, whose people believed in Tranquilité - Tranquility.
-It’s about Vianne Roche (Juliette Binoche) who opens La Chocolaterie Maya in a small fictional French village called Lansquenet-sous-Tannes with her six-year-old daughter Amouk.
+It’s about Vianne Roche (Juliette Binoche) who opens La Chocolaterie Maya in a small fictional French village called Lansquenet-sous-Tannes with her six-year-old daughter Anouk.
 The love interest is provided by Johnny Depp playing a gypsy, Roux, and the cast includes the great Judy Dench and a wonderfully eccentric Alfred Molina.
 But chocolate is the real star of the film produced in the most seductive way ever.

 The location for the village was Flavigny-sur-Ozerain in Burgundy.
 Other locations included Noyers-sur-Serien, Yonne, Sarlat in the Dordogne, on the Rue De L'ancienne Poste in Beynac-et-Cazenac, Dordogne and at Thionville, Moselle.

 10 of 10

 Marie Antoinette, 2006